 By Edward Chancellor

-The author is a Reuters Breakingviews columnist.
+The author is a guest columnist for Reuters Breakingviews.
 The opinions expressed are his own.

 The authors are Reuters Breakingviews columnists.
 The opinions expressed are their own.

 A possible bank run is Greece’s Achilles’ heel.